xrcyz/Knowledge-Base/README.md

 Q-learning is a fancy ant colony algorithm where agents navigate a graph, following the highest pheremone (the Q value), and laying pheremone as they go (updating the Q value).
 The graph of Q edges is initialised with random values, which facilitates an initial random search, but converges upon a gradient towards the target(s) as Q values are diffused downstream by the update rule.

 If we think about an action as an edge on a graph of state nodes, then the Q value is the direct cost of traversing the edge, plus the estimated cost of all subsequent edges that would be traversed following policy `π`.
 Since this is defined recursively, we only have to sample the next edge selected by the policy, since that edge weight should converge towards the discounted sum of future costs.
-The learning rate is used to limit the rate at which new information is accepted into an edge, so that unexpected outliers don't corrupt the graph.
+The learning rate is used to limit the rate at which new information is accepted into an edge, as a hedge against variable action rewards.
+(A single action such as flip_coin can lead to 2 states, so maybe it is not an edge after all?).

 - The quality function `Q` gives the the expected return from state `s` and action `a` and following policy `π` thereafter.
 - The value function `V` gives the expected return when starting in state `s` and following policy `π` thereafter.